Squaretail mullet: Distribution

 The squaretail mullet occurs from the Red Sea and the coast of East Africa, as far south as Mozambique, eastwards through the Indo-pacific to New Caledonia and the Great Barrier Reef and north to southern Japan.

 Habitat and biology

 The squaretail mullet can be found in lagoons, estuaries, sheltered sandy shorelines and coastal creeks and can enter freshwater, having been found up to 10 km up rivers, although they normally do not move further inland than the influence of the tides.
 They can form large aggregations among mangroves and the juveniles are frequently recorded in rice paddies and mangroves.
 They feed on phytoplankton, algae and detritus.
-Spawning is at sea, and the eggs are pelagic and do not adhere to aobjects.
+Spawning is at sea, and the eggs are pelagic and do not adhere to objects.

 Human utilisation

 The smaller fish are caught for use as bait fish.
-It is also locally exploited as a food fish being marketed fresh; its roe is also sold and eaten.
+It is also locally used as a food fish being marketed fresh; its roe is also sold and eaten.
 It is fished for using beach seines, gillnets, cast nets and stake nets.